MicrosoftDocs/fabric-docs/docs/governance/mandatory-label-policy.md

 **In Fabric and the Power BI service**:

-* Users must apply a sensitivity label before they can save new items (if the item is a supported item type).
+* Users must apply a sensitivity label before they can save new items (if the item is a [supported item type](#supported-item-types)).
-* Users must apply a sensitivity label before they can save changes to the settings or content of existing, unlabeled items (if the item is a supported item type).
+* Users must apply a sensitivity label before they can save changes to the settings or content of existing, unlabeled items (if the item is a [supported item type](#supported-item-types)).
 * If users try to import data from an unlabeled *.pbix* file, a prompt requires them to select a label before the import can continue.
 The label they select is applied to the resulting semantic model and report in the service. **It's not applied to the *.pbix* file itself**.

 **In Power BI Desktop**:

 * Users must apply sensitivity labels to unlabeled *.pbix* files before they can save or publish to the service.

+## Supported item types

+Mandatory labeling in Fabric and Power BI is supported for all item types except:

+* RDL report
+* Scorecard
+* Dataflow Gen 1
+* Dataflow Gen 2
+* Streaming semantic model
+* Streaming dataflow

 ## Enabling a mandatory label policy for Fabric and Power BI